Justin Herdman-Reed

-Justin Herdman-Reed (born July 21, 1994) is a professional Canadian football linebacker for the Saskatchewan Roughriders of the Canadian Football League (CFL).
-He played college football with the Simon Fraser Clan.
+Justin Herdman-Reed (born July 21, 1994) is a Canadian professional football linebacker for the Calgary Stampeders of the Canadian Football League (CFL).
+His twin brother Jordan Herdman-Reed also plays in the CFL.

+University career

+Herdman-Reed played college football with the Simon Fraser Clan.
+He played in 31 games where he recorded 213 tackles, including 32 tackles for a loss, six sacks, two interceptions, five forced fumbles, and six fumble recoveries.

 Professional career

 Toronto Argonauts

-Herdman-Reed was drafted 54th overall in the 2017 CFL Draft by the Toronto Argonauts and signed with the team on May 15, 2017.
-He played in his first professional regular season game on July 29, 2017 against the Saskatchewan Roughriders where he had one special teams tackle.
+Herdman-Reed was drafted 54th overall in the 2017 CFL draft by the Toronto Argonauts and signed with the team on May 15, 2017.
+He played in his first professional regular season game on July 29, 2017, against the Saskatchewan Roughriders where he had one special teams tackle.
 He played in 11 regular season games in 2017 where he had three defensive tackles and two special teams tackles.
 He finished the year on the injured list as the Argonauts won the 105th Grey Cup, bringing Herdman-Reed his first Grey Cup championship.

 He played in all 18 regular season games in 2018 where he featured predominantly on special teams, recording 19 special teams tackles and three defensive tackles.
 For the 2019 season, Herdman-Reed had a career year as he had 37 defensive tackles, five special teams tackles, two sacks, and two forced fumbles in just 11 regular season games.
-He had his first two career sacks in the Labour Day Classic on September 2, 2019 against the Hamilton Tiger-Cats.
+He had his first two career sacks in the Labour Day Classic on September 2, 2019, against the Hamilton Tiger-Cats.
 In the following week's game against the Redblacks, Herdman-Reed suffered a separated shoulder injury and was out for the rest of the year.